Are you learning Chinese with Anki?

 Full Anki integration

-Pindu was built to complement and extend Anki, not to replace it.
-Switch back and forth between Pindu and Anki "Classic" in the same session, do one or the other first, or skip one entirely: all your work will compound regardless.
+Pindu was built to complement Anki, not replace it.
+Alternate within a session, do one first and the other later, or skip one entirely: the work compounds into the same daily progress.

 Questions and Answers

 Anki is excellent at what it does, but isolated flashcard review has real limits as your deck grows.
-Other technology-forward solutions in the space cluster around augmenting the reading experience for existing texts (e.g. LingQ, ReadLang, Kimchi Reader) or improving the UI and UX of vocabulary review (e.g. Hack Chinese).
-For the research behind why combining SRS with extensive reading is more effective than either alone, see our research post The Science of Extensive Reading.
+Other technology-forward solutions in the space cluster around augmenting the reading experience for existing texts (e.g., LingQ, ReadLang, Kimchi Reader) or improving the UI and UX of vocabulary review (e.g., Hack Chinese).
+For the research behind why SRS and extensive reading are complementary, see our research post.

 Pindu currently supports Chinese only.
 We're planning support for Japanese, Korean, Spanish, and other popular languages based on user demand.